Plain English Summary

 Background and study aims

 Pyoderma gangrenosum is a rare skin disease.
 It causes painful, rapidly spreading ulcers on the skin, and can take many months to heal.
 Although there are different medications available to treat pyoderma gangrenosum, there is no information on which of these is best to use.
 The two most commonly prescribed tablet (oral) medications for pyoderma gangrenosum are ciclosporin and prednisolone.
-This study will compare these treatments head-to-head to find out whether one works better than the other, and the likely side effects of treatment.
+This study compares these treatments head-to-head to find out whether one works better than the other, and the likely side effects of treatment.

 Who can participate?